-Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water.
+Maximum Contaminant Level (MCL):

+The highest level of a contaminant that is allowed in drinking water.
 Primary MCLs are set as close to the PHGs or MCLGs as is economically and technologically feasible.
-Secondary MCLs are set to protect the odor, taste, and appearance of drinking water Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs are set by the USEPA Maximum Residual Disinfectant Level (MRDL): The highest level of a disinfectant allowed in drinking water There is convincing evidence that addition of a disinfectant is necessary for control of microhial contaminants Maximum Residual Disinfectant Level Goal (MRDLG): The level of a drinking water disinfectant below which there is no known or expected risk to health.
+Secondary MCLs are set to protect the odor, taste, and appearance of drinking water.

+Maximum Contaminant Level Goal

+(MCLG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
+MCLGs are set by the USEPA.
+Maximum Residual Disinfectant Level (MRDL): The highest level of a disinfectant allowed in drinking water.

+addition of a disinfectant is necessary for control of microbial contaminants.
+Maximum Residual Disinfectant Level

+There is convincing evidence that

+Goal (MRDLG): Level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.

-Primary Drinking Water Standard (PDWS): MCLs and MRDLs for contaminants that affect health along with their monitoring and reporting requirements, and water treatment requirements.
-Public Health Goal (PHG): The level of a contaminant in drinking water below which there is no known or expected risk to health PHGs are set by the California Environmental Protection Agency Regulatory Action Level (RAL): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements that a water system must follow Treatment Technique (TT): A required process intended to reduce the level of a contaminant in drinking water.
+Primary Drinking Water Standard

+(PDWS): MCLs and MRDLs for contaminants that affect health along with their monitoring and reporting requirements, and water treatment requirements.

+Public Health Goal (PHG):

+The level of a contaminant in drinking water below which there is no known or expected risk to health.

+PHGs are set by the California Environmental Protection Agency.

+Regulatory Action Level (RAL):

+The concentration of a contaminant which, if exceeded, triggers treatment or other requirements that a water system must follow.

+Treatment Technique (TT):

+A required process intended to reduce the level of a contaminant in drinking water.

+...WATER QUALITY DATA CONTINUED

+TABLE 5: SECONDARY STANDARDS